mobile-devices/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/README.md

 Other possible fields:

-* "array" : means that we will deal with a list of object rather than only one (FIXME: may be removed, not implemented)
+* "array" : means that we will deal with a list of object rather than only one

 Example: